Project-Sloth/ps-housing/README - INSTALL INSTRUCTIONS/QBOX/README.md

     if not dialog then return false end

-    for input = 1, 3 do -- Run through first 3 inputs, aka first name, last name and nationality if not checkStrings(dialog, input) then
+    for input = 1, 3 do -- Run through first 3 inputs: first name, last name, and nationality if not checkStrings(dialog, input) then
             Notify(locale('error.no_match_character_registration'), 'error', 10000)
             goto noMatch